Does Revenue Diversification Actually Work for Nonprofits?

 Nonprofits are always told to diversify their revenue streams.
 On its face, this advice makes sense.
 There’s no question that several sources of income provide better financial security than having a single source.

 The question is, can all nonprofits successfully pursue diversification?
-Some diversification is going to be required if your organization depends on grant funding because funders typically cap the amount of money that can go toward general operating expenses.
+Some diversification will be required if your organization depends on grant funding, as funders typically cap spending on general operating expenses.
 But what if your organization has successfully relied on donations and fundraisers for many years?
 Should you attempt to diversify by pursuing grant funding?

 And if your organization relies on grant funding, should you pursue individual or corporate donors?